sharmaadvay0/RockPaperScissors/README.md

 ## Neural Network Accuracy and Results

 The CNN can predict the hand gesture with about **99%** accuracy on the test set.

 The RNN can predict the user's move with an accuracy of **62%** on the test set.
 Given that rock-paper-scissors inherently has some randomness, predicting an opponent's next move with 62% accuracy is actually quite high.
+In fact, this is **nearly 2x better than a random baseline model** which would have an accuracy of 33.33%!

 In practice, the hand gesture prediction works nearly perfectly and the game AI is able to beat the user fairly consistently.